 With that kind of planisphere, sure you have less to print, but howdy, it feels more awkward for me to try to correlate distorted shapes on the paper to the 3D globe that’s the night sky.
 Anyway, if you want to have planisphere for places other than the equator (and the equator version too), there’re a lot of places to order it online, or, download and print them for you to use at home.

-So, after this, hopefully you can print them yourself and enjoy the sky.
-If you need flashlight to look at the map, better to cover the flashlight with red acetate to produce red light (nicer to the eye), and don’t flash it upward to the sky.
+So, after this, hopefully, you can print them yourself and enjoy the sky.
+If you need a flashlight to look at the map, better to cover the flashlight with red acetate to produce red light (nicer to the eye), and don’t flash it upward to the sky.

 Where do you live?
-Is that in northern hemisphere or southern hemisphere?
+Is that in the northern hemisphere or the southern hemisphere?
 Have you every seen Crux/ Alpha Centauri/ Polaris/ Ursa Major?
 What’s your favourite constellation?

 There is this interesting book about flags (•Flags of the Night Sky: When Astronomy Meets National Pride By André G. Bordeleau) with celestial objects in it.
 Most interesting definitely the difference between Australia’s and New Zealand’s southern cross and the depiction of the night sky in Brazilian flag.

 Thinking about it again, I guess the date of the year will be valid if you don’t observe daylight saving time?
 What if you observe daylight saving time? (after doing some Googling, answer: (add time equal to daylight saving time to the printed times.
 All hail non-daylight-saving-observer!)